MAR LODGE ESTATE

 As told by Robbie Mitchell.

 Robert [Bob] Lane Scott was born on Mar Estate in 1903, but it was not until sixty years later that he employed me, Robbie Mitchell, as his ghillie on the Derry beat.
-Bob spent his whole life on or around the Estate, apart from during WW2, and I worked there until I retired in 2006.
+Bob spent his whole life on or around the Estate, that is apart from during WW2, and I worked on Mar Lodge until I retired in 2006.

 Following the death of Princess Alexandria [the Duke of Fife’s eldest daughter] in 1959, Mar Estate was inherited by Capt.
 Alexander Ramsay.
 Due to enormous death duties the Estate was split into two and the area north of the river Dee became Mar Lodge Estate.
 In 1962 it was bought by two Swiss business men, Gerald and John Panchaud from Lausanne.
 They immediately embarked on some pretty ambitious projects, turning the Lodge into a sporting hotel for shooting and fishing guests, developing Creag Bhalg as a ski centre, and introducing a large suckler cow herd, among other ventures.